respeer-ai/docs/docs/en_US/BlobGateway/GetBlobData.md

 # Get blob data

-We have to fetch uploaded blob data with graphql `POST` method currently (this may be modified in future).
-If it's a image which should be displayed in frontend, it's a bit complex.
-So we create blob gateway to let frontend be able to fetch blob data with `GET` method directly.
+We have to fetch uploaded blob data with the graphql `POST` method currently (this may be modified in the future).
+If it's an image that should be displayed in the front, it's a bit complex.
+So we create a blob gateway to let the frontend be able to fetch blob data with `GET` method directly.